Siddi: History

+The Siddi population derived primarily from Bantu peoples of Southeast Africa who were brought to the Indian subcontinent as slaves.
+Most of these migrants were or else became Muslims, while a small minority became Hindu.
+The Nizam of Hyderabad also employed African-origin guards and soldiers.

-The first Siddis are thought to have arrived in India in 628 AD at the Bharuch port.
-Several others followed with the first Arab Islamic conquest of the subcontinent in 712 AD.
+The first Siddis are thought to have arrived in India in 628 CE at the Bharuch port.
+Several others followed with the first Arab Islamic conquest of the subcontinent in 712 CE.
 The latter group are believed to have been soldiers with Muhammad bin Qasim's Arab army, and were called Zanjis.

-Some Siddis escaped slavery to establish communities in forested areas, and some also established the small Siddi principalities of Janjira State on Janjira Island and Jafarabad State in Kathiawar as early as the twelfth century.
-A former alternative name of Janjira was Habshan (i.e., land of the Habshis).
-In the Delhi Sultanate period prior to the rise of the Mughals in India, Jamal-ud-Din Yaqut was a prominent former Siddi slave who was appointed by Razia Sultana (1235–1240 CE) as master of the royal stables.
-It is speculated that he may also have been her lover, but the contemporary sources provide no evidence of this.
-Siddis for brief period ruled Bengal as the Habshi dynasty of the Bengal Sultanate.
+Some Siddis escaped slavery to establish communities in forested areas.
 Siddis were also brought as slaves by the Deccan Sultanates.
+These Siddis embraced Deccani Muslim culture, and identified with the Deccani Indian Muslim political faction against the Iranian Shia immigrants.
 Several former slaves rose to high ranks in the military and administration, the most prominent of which was Malik Ambar.

-Later, the Siddi population was increased by Bantu peoples from Southeast Africa who were brought to the Indian subcontinent as slaves by the Portuguese.
-Most of these migrants were or else became Muslims, while a small minority became Hindu.
-The Nizam of Hyderabad also employed African-origin guards and soldiers.

-Geographical Distribution
+Geographical distribution

 India

 Harris (1971) provides a historical survey of the eastward dispersal of slaves from Southeast Africa to places like India.
-Hamilton (1990) argues that Siddis in South India are a significant social group whose histories, experiences, cultures, and expressions are integral to the African Diaspora and thus, help better understand the dynamics of dispersed peoples.
+Hamilton (1990) argues that Siddis in India, their histories, experiences, cultures, and expressions, are integral to the African Diaspora and thus, help better understand the dynamics of dispersed peoples.
 More recent focused scholarship argues that although Siddis are numerically a minority, their historic presence in India for over five hundred years, as well as their self-perception, and how the broader Indian society relates to them, make them a distinct Bantu/Indian.
 Historically, Siddis have not existed only within binary relations to the nation state and imperial forces.
 They did not simply succumb to the ideologies and structures of imperial forces, nor did they simply rebel against imperial rule.
 The Siddi are recognized as a scheduled tribe in 3 states and 1 union territory: Goa, Gujarat, Maharashtra, Karnataka and Daman and Diu.